yvonshong/Waseda/The_Theory_Of_Object_Oriented_Design/Assignment3.md

 One is the router information, which is in the charge of Admin, and user only can read.

-The other object is the service information, whose authority is the same to the touter information.
+The other object is the service information, whose authority is the same to the router information.